Get Ready, Camp in Rocky Mountain National Park

 Reservations can be made online at www.ReserveAmerica.com or through the call center at (800) 964-7806.
 For more information and the guidelines for reserving you can go to the EVRPD website.

-Hermit Park Open Space campgrounds are located 2 miles from Estes Park and open year-round.
+Hermit Park Open Space campgrounds are located 2 miles from Estes Park.
 Reservations can be made 180 days in the future.
 Hermit Park has 108 campsites in 5 different campgrounds: Hermit’s Hollow, Bobcat, Kruger Equestrian with horse facilities, Granite Gulch, and Camper Cabins.
 Each of these can be reserved through the reservations call center at (800) 397-7795 or online at the Larimer County Camping website.
+Click here for a map of Hermit Park Open Space, showing trails.

 Three other private RV parks are located near the Beaver Meadows entrance: Elk Meadows, Spruce Lake, and Paradise on the River.